CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) s1mple: Because I can just start [??] and you will not say anything, (voice) s1mple: I will just record every word what you say.

-`s1mple` goes to check Twitch chat and *HLTV* for what really happened:
+`s1mple` goes to check Twitch chat and *HLTV* check what really happened:

     (voice) s1mple: Who it was Stewie or fREAKAZOID?
 Who?
     (voice) s1mple: OMG, guys, just record this.